There are four areas of competition in the Miss America Organization. This is a review of each phase of competition and the judging criteria.

-The same panel of five judges will score each area of competition.
-Each candidate is scored individually, not comparatively and is scored immediately after she completes each phase of competition.
+There are five areas of competition in the Miss America Organization.
+This is a review of each phase of competition and the judging criteria.
+The same panel of five judges will score each phase of competition.
+Each contestant is scored individually, not comparatively and is scored immediately after she completes each phase of competition.
 The Olympic Scoring System is used.
 Scores are 1-10, whole numbers only.
 The high and low scores are dropped.
 The remaining scores are combined and percentages figured.
-The total score for each candidate determines the result of the competition.
+The total score for each contestant determines the result of the competition.
+If we have 10 or more contestants the judges will then cast a final ballot.
+When our contestant list is finalized, and numbers confirmed, we will notify the contestants and explain the final ballot process.

 In all phases of competition the judges are instructed to evaluate contestants by asking these question: